Esri/esri-leaflet/site/source/pages/api-reference/tasks/identify-features.md

 ---
-title: L.esri.Tasks.IdentifyFeatures
+title: L.esri.IdentifyFeatures
 layout: documentation.hbs
 ---

 # {{page.data.title}}

-`L.esri.Tasks.IdentifyFeatures` is an abstraction for the Identify API found in Map Services.
+`L.esri.IdentifyFeatures` is an abstraction for the Identify API found in Map Services.
 It provides a chainable API for building request parameters and executing the request.

 ### Constructor